Best LED Lanterns

 As compared to other portable lanterns, this could be classified as a little large.
 However, at 1.9 pounds and 4 x 4 x 7.2 inches, it will still make for easy transport.

-When it comes down to it, the Siege LED Lantern combines all the goods that you look for in this type of product.
+When it comes down to it, the Siege LED Lantern combines all the good things that you look for in this type of product.
 This includes its high-degree of lighting prowess, a plethora of lighting modes and highly-durable workmanship.

 - The D-Rings on both the top and bottom allow it to be hung up